BerkeleyLab/Bedrock/guidelines/CONTRIBUTING.md

 modules that don't actually need high throughput are often put in a clock domain shared with high-throughput logic.
 This consideration necessitates strongly pipelined logic.

+### Coding and style guidelines

+In addition to the general recommendations above, we strive for a uniform Verilog coding style that emphasizes readibility, reduces systematic errors and promotes code re-use.
+The [RTL Guidelines](rtl_guidelines.md) document, which is itself open to improvements and suggestions, attempts to formalize this process in the form of coding and style guidelines that apply to some of the most common facets of RTL coding.

 ### Python